 The tool uses many of the standard line settings to control the appearance of the applied stroke.
 Brush types are applied using the Brushes panel.

 The following settings can be adjusted from the context toolbar:

-Color—the color of your brush stroke.
-Click the color swatch to select from solid colors, a picked color, color gradients or from your preset or custom color swatches.
+Colour—the colour of your brush stroke.
+Click the colour swatch to select from solid colours, a picked colour, colour gradients or from your preset or custom colour swatches.

 Width—the brush (stroke) size in pixels.
 Type directly in the text box or drag the pop-up slider to set the value.